 Instructions

-- Once the meatballs are done, add them to the pot of glaze and very gently stir until coated.
+- Once the meatballs are baked, add them to the glaze and gently stir to coat.
+Serve warm over white rice and top with fresh cilantro.

 Janet k. says